k-int/folio-grails-module-demo/README.md

 We're assuming you're working inside a "folio" workspace, and that you will create a new module in that folder at the same level as the checked out okapi.
 We're going to end up with a structure like the one below.
 Don't worry if you don't see all these files/directories at the start - this is where we will end up.

-    some/path                                          -- Maybe your home dir or dev area folio                                          -- A folder for folio work folio_globals.yaml                         -- A config file where we can share global config for spring-boot based apps.
+    some/path/                           -- Maybe your home dir or dev area folio/                           -- A folder for folio work posgres-config.json          -- Config file needed by mod-users et al folio_globals.yaml           -- A config file where we can share global -- config for spring-boot based apps.
-                                                       -- we decided to go for something more general than just postgres-config.yaml . folio-grails-module-demo                   -- Folder containing new module and descriptors folio-demo-module                      -- the grails app itself
+                                         -- we decided to go for something more general -- than just postgres-config.yaml .
+            folio-grails-module-demo/    -- Folder containing new module and descriptors folio-demo-module/       -- the grails app itself
-            folio-sample-modules                       -- The defacto folio demo module mod-users                                  -- the users module
+            folio-sample-modules/        -- The defacto folio demo module mod-users/                   -- the users module
-            okapi                                      -- okapi core
+            okapi/                       -- okapi core
-            raml-module-builder                        -- the raml module builder, in case you want to play
+            raml-module-builder/         -- the raml module builder, in case you want to play

-Assuming you're starting at some/path the following will get you everything you might need. folio-sample-modules, mod-users and raml-module-builder aren't needed for this project, but they are pretty common to most FOLIO environments, so are included for completeness.
+Assuming you're starting at some/path the following commands will get you everything you might need. folio-sample-modules, mod-users and raml-module-builder aren't needed for this project, but they are pretty common to most FOLIO environments, so are included for completeness.

     mkdir folio